Hopepunk: Popularization

-Hopepunk has been described as a "cultural phenomenon", connected to societal resistance movements such as #MeToo and #BlackLivesMatter.
 Hopepunk emerged during bleak sociopolitical times within a broader culture emphasis on extreme self-care, communal care, and wellness.
 In May, 2018, the Nebula Conference included a hopepunk panel.
 Vox described N. K. Jemisin's third Hugo Award in 2018 as real-world activism in the spirit of hopepunk, recognizing the themes of humanity and love in her work.

 The state of the world around the 2020s (pandemic, climate change, economic and geopolitical crises) gave hopepunk a greater appeal to readers.
 Sales of young-adult dystopian fiction were in decline.
 In 2018, Cat Rambo, then the president of Science Fiction and Fantasy Writers of America, said that more nominees for the Nebula Awards featured "strong, feel-good elements" than in previous years.

 Intended to describe a literary subgenre, people have used the term to describe films, politics, religion, and everyday activities.
 It has been popularized in discussions about "everything from politics to pregnancy", according to America magazine associate editor Jim McDermott.
 He posits that the foundation of the Catholic faith is a form of hopepunk.

 In 2019, the BBC allocated £150,000 for hopepunk podcasts.
 BBC executive Jason Phipps says people want "detailed, diverse characters who are unafraid to be fighting for something, choosing hope even when things are bleak."
 A thriller called The Cipher was selected for its debut hopepunk podcast.

+A paper in the International Journal of Educational Technology in Higher Education describes the hopepunk as a movement toward "speculating, changing, and bettering the world and its future(s) through its emphasis on optimism, cooperation, community-building, the rejection of apathy, and the embodiment of radical hope" and argues for its approach in directing futures in higher education.

+In 2024, The Guardian highlighted hopepunk's influence beyond literature, describing how the concept inspired the video game Monument Valley 3.
+The article noted that the game drew on hopepunk themes, focusing on community and rebuilding together, aligning with the genre's emphasis on positive change in adversity.

 Criticism

+As a science fiction genre, hopepunk fails to provide a clear and consistent definition, leading to the label being applied to disparate works.
 In an interview, journalist and author Annalee Newitz disputed that hopepunk is a genre, saying "Any kind of story can have elements of hopepunk".
 Newitz views hopepunk as the opposite of apathy.
 Lee Konstantinou, associate professor of English Literature at University of Maryland, College Park, is skeptical of the genre, saying "You can't just depict an imagined world ravaged by environmental disaster or war or oppression, and then sprinkle a little bit of hope at the end.
 Hope has to be earned."

 Some critics have called hopepunk "pious", "sentimental", and "microaesthetics with marketing ambitions".